taijeronv/taijeronv_info/content/home/accomplishments.md

 The college turned to the sims team for support.
 We worked very closely with the [Functional Area 57's](https://www.csiac.org/certification/u-s-army-functional-area-57-fa57/) Army officers that specialize in simulations and modeling to design the exercise.

-I was reponsible for creating the scenario, unit database, maps and terrain coding, and I also ran the game during the exercise.
-At my recommendation we used another game called TacOps to execute some of the brigade-level operations.
-I was also reponsible for developing the TacOps content.
+I was responsible for creating the scenario, unit database, maps and terrain coding, for Decisive Action, and another game called TacOpsCav.
+We used TacOpsCav to execute some of the brigade-level operations.

-We had the division staff group, three brigade staffs, and some students helping to "play" the game.
+The scenario we created was a non-contiguous area of operations with several factions that represented different insurgent groups.

+In total, we had one division and three brigade staffs.

-The exercise was such a success that by the time I left in 2004, Decisive Action had become the primary simulation for 16 separate division-staff exercises. """
+The exercise was a big success.
+By the time I left in 2004, Decisive Action had become the primary simulation for 16 separate division-staff exercises.  """
 +++